yunifuchioka/robot_script/README.md

 | Language | C++/ Java |
 | Compute Platform | CPU |

+Additionally, I chose the `cxx11 ABI`.
 Note that since this machine is running an `rt-preempt` kernel, Nvidia drivers are unsupported for it and the device should be CPU (and not CUDA).

 5. Extract the zip file and move the resulting `libtorch` folder to the current directory.
 Then my directory becomes
 ```